Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Performance Analysis

-We use $\boldsymbol{V}_u^{\dagger}$ to rewrite the relationship in \eqref{eq40} by
+We use $\boldsymbol{V}_u^{\dagger}$ to rewrite the relationship in \eqref{eq41} by

-The CRLB of $\boldsymbol{\gamma}_{u;ij}$ is derived as follows\cite{kay1993fundamentals}:
+The CRLB of $\boldsymbol{\gamma}_{u;ij}$ is derived as follows\cite{kay1993fundamentals}

-The CRLB for the instantaneous TDOA estimates $\boldsymbol{\tau}_{u;ij}$ under the polynomial model can then be calculated as follows:

-We use CRLB1 and CRLB2 to distinguish between the CRLB for instantaneous TDOA estimation without and with the polynomial TDOA model.
-The same distinction applies to the CRLB for localization as well.
+The CRLB for the TDOA estimates $\boldsymbol{\tau}_{u;ij}$ under the polynomial model is given by\footnote{Here we use CRLB1 and CRLB2 to distinguish between the CRLB for TDOA estimation without and with the polynomial TDOA model, respectively.
+A similar distinction applies to the CRLB for localization in the following sections.}: